-If you match thoughtful icebreaker ideas to the right work situations, they can encourage collaboration, boost employee engagement, and generate energy across the whole company.
+If you match thoughtful icebreaker ideas to the right work situations, they can encourage collaboration, boost employee engagement, generate energy across the whole company, and even increase employee retention.
 Not to mention they’re a ton of fun when done considerately.
 Below, we share our favorite icebreakers for a variety of work situations.

 Learn how Culture Amp’s employee feedback surveys can help you build a better company culture

 This list of icebreaker ideas can be used in most general work situations because they’re flexible, scalable, and fairly low effort to plan.
 Whether you want to implement them for the whole company, or a smaller group of employees, these icebreaker games are perfect for accommodating a range of work scenarios and personality types.